ryu923/Estore/README.md

 ## Getting Started
 - Clone this repository
-- Inside of MovieAll folder, install all dependencies (Using the `npm install` command).
+- Inside of Estore folder, install all dependencies (Using the `npm install` command).
-- inside of MovieAll folder, run the app using the `npm start` command.
+- inside of Estore folder, run the app using the `npm start` command.
 - open multiple browser windows and access http://localhost:3000/